d0k3/GodMode9/README.md

 # ![GodMode9](https://github.com/d0k3/GodMode9/blob/master/resources/logo.png)
 _A full access file browser for the 3DS console_ :godmode:

-GodMode9 is a full access file browser for the Nintendo 3DS console, giving you access to your SD card, to the FAT partitons inside your SysNAND and EmuNAND and to basically anything else.
+GodMode9 is a full access file browser for the Nintendo 3DS console, giving you access to your SD card, to the FAT partitions inside your SysNAND and EmuNAND and to basically anything else.
 Among other functionality (see below), you can copy, delete, rename files and create folders.

 ## Warning
 __This is powerful stuff__, it provides you with the means to do basically any thinkable modification to any system data available on the 3DS console.
-However, precautions are taken so you don't accidentially damage the data of your console.
+However, precautions are taken so you don't accidentally damage the data of your console.
 The write permissions system protects you by providing warnings and forces you to enter an unlock sequence for enabling write permissions.
-It is not possible to overwrite or modify any important stuff without such unlock sequences and it is not possible to accidentially unlock something.
+It is not possible to overwrite or modify any important stuff without such unlock sequences and it is not possible to accidentally unlock something.

 __As always, be smart, keep backups, just to be safe__.